Luk-kar/Natural-Language-to-SQL-Converter/README.md

 # 🔎🤖 Natural Language to SQL Converter

+This repository provides a system for retrieving data from a database using queries written in natural language.

-This repository offers an open-source environment for experimenting with LLM-powered database search.
+It offers an open-source environment for experimenting with LLM-powered database search.
 It includes a server setup for running different models, sample code for integrating them into applications, and a Postgres service as the database.

 For demonstration purposes, the [Pokémon dataset](https://github.com/lgreski/pokemonData/blob/master/Pokemon.csv) was used.